Step 2: Warnings and Exceptions

 Consumers are required to receive a "Notice to Owner" warning about property liens.
 Anyone who helps improve property, but who is not paid like subcontractors, suppliers or workers, may place what is called a mechanics lien on the property.
 A mechanics lien is a claim made against the property and recorded with the county.

 For other ways to prevent liens, review CSLB's publication, A Homeowner's Guide to Preventing Mechanics' Liens.

-To cancel, the buyer need only give the contractor written notice of his or her intent not to be bound by the contract.
+- To cancel, the buyer need only give the contractor written notice of their intent not to be bound by the contract.
 Under the law when the contract is canceled the seller can be required to return the entire contract amount and restore a consumer's property to the way it was before the contract.